AnishXavier/Cortana-Intelligence-Gallery-Content/Tutorials/Deep-Learning-for-Text-Classification-in-Azure/README.md

 In the following section we will show you how to deploy a [simplified version](https://mxnetdeepapi.azurewebsites.net/) of the web app presented above.

-### Prerequisites to deploy a MXNet model on [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/)
+### Prerequisites to deploy a MXNet model on Azure Web Apps

+- Create an account in [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/)
-- Have the latest `Azure cli` installed and in your `PATH` environement variable.
+- Have the latest `Azure cli` installed and in your `PATH` environment variable.
 - Have `git` installed and in your `PATH`.
-- Register on the [NVIDIA cuDNN website](https://developer.nvidia.com/cudnn) to be able to use the CuDNN library, and download `cudnn64_70.dll`.
+- Register on the [NVIDIA cuDNN website](https://developer.nvidia.com/cudnn) to be able to use the cuDNN library, and download `cudnn64_70.dll`.
 - Download the code of a simplified version of the webapp [here](!https://mxnetstorage.blob.core.windows.net/public/nlp/NLPWebApp.zip) and unzip it.
 It contains the pre-trained model for sentiment analysis.
 The final result is visible [here](https://mxnetdeepapi.azurewebsites.net/).

-### CuDNN
+### cuDNN

 - Add the downloaded `cudnn64_70.dll` to `MXNET\3rdparty\cudnn`
-- __zip the MXNet folder__ so that there is a `MXNET.zip` file at the root of your NLPWebApp folder containing the content of the `MXNET` folder.
+- __zip the MXNet folder__ so that there is a `MXNET.zip` file at the root of your `NLPWebApp` folder containing the content of the `MXNET` folder.

 ### Create an Azure App Service Website